ippontech/blog-usa/posts/kubernetes-tutorial-2-cluster.md

 After your installation, I recommend testing your local setup by following their [Hello World](https://docs.rancherdesktop.io/how-to-guides/hello-world-example) tutorial.
 After which you can have some confidence that your virtual k8s cluster is ready to go.

 ## K3S
-Under the hood Rancher Desktop is using [K3s](https://k3s.io/) for Kubernetes instrumentation.
+Under the hood Rancher Desktop is using [K3s](https://k3s.io/) for Kubernetes implementation.
 Rancher has a nice diagram to show how this is running on your machine.
 I'll show it here.

 ![Rancher Diagram](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2023/07/how-it-works-rancher-desktop.png)